opengeospatial/ontology-crs/README.md

 # CRS Ontology

-This repository is being used to work toward the development of a CRS ontology.
+This repository is being used to work toward the development of an official OGC CRS ontology.

 At present, we're simply working on documenting the benefits of a CRS ontology, but we're hoping that more will come as people determine value in the work.